Christen Sveaas: Honors

 Sveaas is a Commander of the Order of Merit in the Republic of Italy and a Knight, First Class of the Order of St. Olav for his contribution to the Arts.

-Political relations
+Political affiliations

 Politically, he has supported the Progress Party, and the Liberal Party ahead of the 2001 Norwegian parliamentary election, 2009 and 2013, and the Conservative Party ahead of the 2007 Norwegian local elections and 2015, and 2009 Norwegian parliamentary election and 2013.
+He donated 2 million kroner to the Christian Democratic Party ahead of the 2025 Norwegian parliamentary election.

-Family and personal life
+Personal life

-Christen Sveaas is the son of Anders Sveaas jr (Son of Consul Anders Sveaas, founder of AS Kistefos Træsliberi) and Marit Sveaas (née Hansen, granddaughter of Consul Hans Jørginus Hansen from Trondheim), and grew up in Oslo.
+Christen Sveaas is the son of Anders Sveaas Jr (Son of Consul Anders Sveaas, founder of AS Kistefos Træsliberi) and Marit Sveaas (née Hansen, granddaughter of Consul Hans Jørginus Hansen from Trondheim), and grew up in Oslo.